 How can I compete in BUCS?

-Thirty-six of our 48 sports clubs enter teams into BUCS competitions totalling over 70 teams.
+Thirty-nine of our 49 sports clubs enter teams into BUCS competitions totalling over 70 teams.
 To become a member of a club you have to be a student at the University of Bath, then once a member of one of these clubs, you may be selected through trials or recognition in a recreational program to take part in BUCS competition.